 Enjoy the Warm Seas

-Most of the year, the cold temperatures ensure that the sea is cold, so many people stay away from the beaches.
+Most of the year, the dip in temperatures keeps the sea cold, so many people stay away from the beaches.
 But since July is pleasantly warm, even the locals head to the beaches to enjoy warm, comforting swims and more.
 Head to Corsica Island if you want to indulge in activities like surfing, kayaking, snorkelling, and scuba diving.
 The crystal blue waters are some of the most beautiful in Europe.
 The Island also has many idyllic coastal towns where you can enjoy beautiful views and delicious seafood while sipping amazing wines or coffees.

 Cheer Cyclists in the Tour de France

-The world-famous Tour de France is held in July and this is a great opportunity for you to witness these athletes in person, riding their bicycles at great speed.
-21st July is the last date if the final leg and the tour routes are available online.
+The world-famous Tour de France is held in July, and this is a great opportunity for you to witness these athletes in person, riding their bicycles at great speed.
+21st July is the last day of the final leg, and the tour routes are available online.
 So, you can head to the region from where the cyclists will be passing through and find a good spot near the race route.
 This is one of the most exciting races in the world, and you will be surprised at how fast the racers ride the bicycles.
 The finish line is also open to the public but might be crowded.
 You should try and see them in the mountain stages as this is quite an exciting leg of the race.
-This is a great opportunity that is only available in the month of July.
+Take advantage of this great opportunity that is only available in the month of July.

 Walk & Shop at Rue Sainte Catherine

-Did you know, the city of Bordeaux has one of the longest pedestrian streets in all of Europe.
-Rue Sainte Catherine has been off-limits for vehicles since 1984, which resulted in the street becoming one of the best shopping destinations in France.
+Did you know that the city of Bordeaux has one of the longest pedestrian streets in all of Europe?
+Rue Sainte Catherine has been off-limits for vehicles since 1984, which has resulted in the street becoming one of the best shopping destinations in France.
 So, if you are in the mood to shop and don’t mind a bit of a walk, head to Bordeaux’s Rue Sainte Catherine and shop to your heart’s contentment.
 There are also many cafes and bakeries on the street, so you can always grab some delicious foods and drinks and watch the world walk by.

 Places to see in France in July